Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates an override for a sender identified by SMTP address, with the purpose of consistently classifying future messages.
-It distinguishes from siblings like delete-focused-inbox-override and update-focused-inbox-override.
+The description clearly states the tool creates an override for a sender by SMTP address to classify future messages as focused or other.
+It distinguishes itself from siblings like delete-focused-inbox-override and update-focused-inbox-override by explaining its upsert behavior, making the purpose specific and actionable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.